vanigupta20024/Ciphers-Deciphered/README.md

 # Ciphers-Deciphered :closed_lock_with_key:

-A one-stop application for various ciphers.
+A one-stop application for encoding plain-text into ciphertext and decoding ciphertext into plain-text.

 #### Language: Python :snake:
-Built using: Tkinter :beginner:
+GUI built using: Tkinter :beginner:

 Ciphers implemented in the application are:

   * Caesar Cipher
-      - It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
   * Autokey Cipher
   * Vignere Cipher
   * Playfair Cipher